-At June 30, 2008 the carrying amount of the Authority's deposits in financial institutions was \$20,383 and the bank balance was \$64,369.
+At June 30, 2009 the carrying amount of the Authority's deposits in financial institutions was \$108,428 and the bank balance was \$136,498.

-NOTE 2 - DEPOSITS (continued)
+NOTE 2 - CASH DEPOSITS AND INVESTMENTS (continued)

-Custodial Credit Risk.
+Custodial Credit Risk

 Custodial credit risk is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
 Connecticut General Statutes require that each depository maintain segregated collateral (not required to be based on a security agreement between the depository and the municipality and, therefore, not perfected in accordance with federal law) in an amount equal to a defined percentage of its public deposits based upon the depository's risk based capital ratio.
 Municipal deposits that exceed the coverage of the Federal Depository Insurance are collateralized by amounts held by the pledging bank's trust department.
-At June 30, 2008 the entire amount of the Authority's deposits was covered by Federal Depository Insurance.